fhmjones/dashboards-envr300/threesignals/plotlytest03.md

 ### Instructions
 - Explore the dashboard and its controls.
 - Note that figure-viewing controls in the figure's top-right corner only appear when your mouse is within the figure.

-### Questions to consider
-These are examples of questions to drive teaching discussions or learning assignments.
-Questions are not necessarily well-posed.
-Also, most are judgement calls - which is part of the point!
-1. How much noise does it take to obscure the fact that the signal is a nice sinewave?
-2. "Smoothing" is a simple "boxcar", or 5-point moving average.
-How much MORE noise can be managed before the smoothed signal begins to loose its useful character?
-3. If there are only 2 or 3 cycles of signal, can you tell there is a trend?
-What are the implications for the "length" of your data set or series of measurements?
-4. Does noise obscure the fact that there is a superimposed linear trend?
-5. How much data (i.e. how long do you have to take measurments) before the trend is observed?
-6. Does this necessary length for measuring the phenomenon vary if there is more noise?
-7. Pose your own question AND answer it.

 ```python
 import plotly